Poreshraut/SoftwareTestingProjects/README.md

-# Software Testing Projects by Poresh Raut ues
+# Software Testing Projects by Poresh Raut

 Welcome to my portfolio of live software testing projects.
 As a seasoned **Manual Tester** and an aspiring **Automation Tester**, I have successfully executed various projects using a wide array of testing tools and methodologies.
 This repository showcases the projects I've completed, each detailed with comprehensive STLC (Software Testing Life Cycle) templates and documents.